Contestualismo in epistemologia

 If S knows that p, and knows that p implies q, then S knows that q.

 The closure principle is both plausible and explanatorily valuable.
-For one thing, it helps to explain how we come to know things via deduction.
-I know, Per esempio, that tomorrow is Saturday.
+Per prima cosa, it helps to explain how we come to know things via deduction.
+Lo so, Per esempio, that tomorrow is Saturday.
 I know this because I know that today is Friday and that if today is Friday then tomorrow is Saturday.
 The closure principle helps to account for this knowledge, and the fact that I come to know things via deduction—and in accordance with the closure principle—renders that principle both plausible and desirable.

 A second kind of relevant alternatives contextualism accepts the closure principle.